 If you have completed any studies higher than a Certificate IV then you may be eligible to apply for a course at ACU.
 Otherwise if you are over 21 years old you can complete a Special Tertiary Admissions Test (STAT) which will strengthen your application.

 What do I do if I’ve already been made an offer?

 You will need to wait for your official offer email from the university with instructions on enrolling into your course.
+As your personal email account may not be used to getting emails from ACU, keep an eye on your junk mail folder in case your offer goes there.
 You can also contact our friendly staff at AskACU.

 Got more questions?
-Attend a Know Your Options event at your local ACU campus to speak to us in person.
+Attend a Know Your Options information session at your local ACU campus to speak to us in person.
 We’d love to see you.

 Upcoming Know Your Options Information Sessions

-Or get in touch with us by visiting www.acu.edu.au/askacu.
+Or get in touch with us by visiting AskACU.